supanadit/geo-smart-map/README.md

 ![Geo Smart Logo](http://supanadit.com/wp-content/uploads/2019/11/Geo-Smart-Logo.png)

 # GEO Smart Map
-This is the Front End Application which the Live Map for [Geo Smart System](https://github.com/supanadit/geosmartsystem)
+This is the Front End Application which is the Live Map for [Geo Smart System](https://github.com/supanadit/geosmartsystem)

 ## Requirements
 - NPM